thisisevilevil/evilevil365/_posts/2026-07-18-Microsoft-EU-SSOHassle.md

 >This only works in enterprise scenarios.
 It does not apply to personal Microsoft accounts (MSA).
 {: .notice--warning}

 For Intune, you will want to create a settings catalog policy, search for "Allow Auto Accept Pairing And Privacy Consent Prompts" and enable it.
+(The policy description could use a bit of work..)

 ![Policy](/assets/images/2026-07-18-Microsoft-EU-SSOHassle/SSO-Intune-Policy.png?raw=true "Intune policy for suppressing the SSO prompt")